 - Using DNS round robin.
 Clients will reach the servers by rotation, regardless of server load.

 - Using Geo DNS.
 This approach is useful if you have lots of clients from different countries and need users to be directed to regional servers.

 - Balancing via Middleware.
 Your website/portal can generate links to different servers, with/without regards to server load and GeoIP.

-- Client chooses.
-The client receives a list of all servers and selects the most suitable one based on certain parameters (distance, load, accessibility).
+- Having the client choose.
+In this approach, a client receives a list of all servers and selects the most suitable one based on certain parameters (distance, load, accessibility).

-Using HTTP API Flussonic Media Server gives out all information needed to perform balancing on your portal.
+Using its HTTP API Flussonic Media Server provides load balancing solutions with the information needed to perform their tasks.

 There is an article on load balancing in our Knowledge Base.

 If your trial has ended before you have had the chance to conclude your evaluation of our software, please reach out to our customer support team for assistance.
 Include a description of your project, and a list of features you would like to try.